Back

 Let’s put a case.
 Meet Ben.
 He has been breeding dogs his whole life but has never seen an app useful enough for pet keepers.

-First iteration for Ben’s app may have a pet profile, calendar, first aid section and vets search.
+The first iteration of Ben’s app may have a pet profile, calendar, first aid section, and vet search.
 These are the functions we implemented in a similar project – Petbuddy

 When the app is released, users start giving reviews.
-Ben notices much interest in chatting and sharing pet’s photos with friends.
-Then developers scale the petcare app by adding a friend list and feed.
+Ben notices much interest in chatting and sharing pet photos with friends.
+Then, developers scale the petcare app by adding a friend list and feed.
 And then top it off with a vet bot who might give the owners care recommendations.

 Don’t know where to start with an MVP app development?